 America, We Have an Opioid Problem

 Every day, more than 90 Americans die from opioid or painkiller overdose.
-The abuse of opioids — including prescription painkillers, heroin, and synthetic opioids such as fentanyl — is severe national crisis that affects public health, social and economic welfare.
+The abuse of opioids — including prescription painkillers, heroin, and synthetic opioids such as fentanyl — is a severe national crisis that affects public health, social and economic welfare.

 The Centers for Disease Control and Prevention estimates the total economic burden of prescription opioid misuse in the United States is $78.5 billion a year, which includes the costs of healthcare, addiction treatment, and criminal justice involvement.